 Separated by a garden fence and a feud, are blue gnomes on one side and red gnomes on the other.
 This doesn't stop blue Gnomeo and red Juliet from falling in love with each other.
 Do they have a future together?

-Sherlock Gnomes and his assistant, Gnome Watson, storm into London's natural history museum, where their nemesis, a pie mascot named Moriarty, is holding gnomes hostage, planning to smash them.
+Sherlock Gnomes (Johnny Depp) and his assistant, Dr. Gnome Watson (Chiwetel Ejiofor), storm into London's natural history museum, where their nemesis, a pie mascot named Moriarty (Jamie Demetriou), is holding gnomes hostage, planning to smash them.
 After a brief battle, Moriarty is defeated by getting seemingly crushed by a dinosaur skeleton.
-Meanwhile, Gnomeo and Juliet, as well as the other gnomes, are moving to London.
+Meanwhile, Gnomeo (James McAvoy) and Juliet (Emily Blunt), as well as the other gnomes, are moving to London.
 While there, Gnomeo and Juliet are declared the new leaders of the garden.
 Noticing that Juliet has cast him aside to improve the garden, Gnomeo leaves to find a flower as a centerpiece, but nearly gets caught in a shop, forcing Juliet to rescue him.
-Gnomeo and Juliet return to the garden, but then find out that all the other gnomes have gone missing.
-Sherlock and Watson show up at the scene to investigate, and after Gnomeo and Juliet help them escape from a sewer flood, Sherlock agrees for them to team up..
+Gnomeo and Juliet return to the garden, but then find out that all of the other gnomes have gone missing.
+Sherlock and Watson show up at the scene to investigate, and after Gnomeo and Juliet help them escape from a sewer flood, Sherlock agrees for them to team up.

 Was this review helpful to you?